 You’re cool as a cucumber in times of crisis

-You are innovative and creative
+You’re innovative and creative

 The “it” quality many employers are looking for today is your ability to think outside the box.
-Good thing because that’s exactly what you need to do as a mama.
+Good thing because that’s exactly what you do as a parent.
 Your little people are constantly testing you with new problems and you have to respond with new solutions.
 Many times you have to come up with solutions to things that aren’t really problems at all they just appear to be to your kid.
 For all of it, you have to push your thinking beyond its usual limits and try new things – sometimes, many all at the same time.

 You’ve got strong leadership and management skills

-Mamas are born leaders.
+Parents are born leaders.
 We take charge and figure out what needs to be done.
 We also roll up our sleeves and get it done or we recruit others to help out.
 And, like some of the best leaders, we mentor those under our charge when they’ve made a mistake, we guide them through to their next milestone, we cheer them when they’ve accomplished feats big and small, and we model qualities like honesty, integrity and loyalty.
 And, we do most things – even those we dislike – with a positive attitude.

 Are there any other skills that can be added to this list?
 Let me know in the comments below.